 Democracies are often called liberal democracies.
 So what is a liberal democracy and why might it be the best way of government?
 There are no easy answers to these questions nor is there agreement on these matters.
 Liberalism emphasises the value of individuals while democracy is rule by majority.
 These two principles can be at odds.

 The quality of decision-making in democracies depends on how large groups of people form their opinions and make decisions.
 In this respect there are two opposing ideas, namely the wisdom of crowds and mass delusions.

-In Switzerland representative democracy (the use of parliaments) is combined with direct democracy (direct voting by citizens).
+Switzerland combines representative democracy (the use of parliaments) with direct democracy (voting on issues by citizens).
 Switzerland uses direct democracy more than any other country in the world.
 The Swiss are satisfied with their political system.
-Implementing this the Swiss political system in other nations might bring improvement.

 What is legal isn’t always fair.
 Perhaps the role of morality in law is too small.
 Because people have different views about what is right and what is wrong, the prevailing liberal view in many Western societies is that people should be free to do as they please unless their actions harm others.
 But even that view may justify a greater role of ethics in law.

 It is the prerogative of a sovereign government to issue a currency.
 A currency stands for political and economic self-determination.
 The experiment with the euro demonstrated that separating political and monetary authority has its drawbacks.
 There may be need for an international currency but not for a single world currency.

 This is the end.
 The exponential growth of human activities is hitting the limits of the planet.
 These limits are going to crush delusionss that growth can be eternal.
 We are in the final days of human civilisation as we know it.
 Even if it is possible to avert a disaster, this may require such drastic measures that life as we know it will end.